jehuamanna/Hidden-Bits-Of-Building-Gaming-OS/README.md

 # Hidden-Bits-Of-Building-Gaming-OS
 Steps to build an Gaming Operation in Linux

+We will make use of OCI(Open Container Initative).